Billy Vera: Life and career

 Vera was born in Riverside, California, and is the son of the radio and television announcer Bill McCord.
-He grew up in Hartsdale, NY, and attended Our Lady of Mt.
+He grew up in Hartsdale, New York, and attended Our Lady of Mt.
 Carmel School and Archbishop Stepinac High School.
 His mother, singer Ann Ryan, was a member of The Ray Charles Singers backing Perry Como on his TV show and his hit records.

 1960s

 Vera began his recording career in 1962 as a member of the Resolutions followed by the regional hit "My Heart Cries"/"All My Love" as Billy Vera & the Contrasts.
 He went on to a songwriting career in the 1960s, writing for Barbara Lewis, Fats Domino, The Shirelles and Ricky Nelson.
 He also wrote the garage band classic "Don't Look Back", performed by the Remains and later covered by Robert Plant.

-In 1967 Vera, with Chip Taylor, wrote "Storybook Children" and brought it to Atlantic Records.
+In 1967, Vera with Chip Taylor, wrote "Storybook Children" and brought it to Atlantic Records.
 The groundbreaking decision to place former gospel singer Judy Clay with Vera in a white-black duet to record the song was a commercial and artistic success.
-"Storybook Children" is considered to be the first interracial love song to chart in the USA.
+"Storybook Children" is considered to be the first interracial love song to chart in the US.
 Prior to this, duo Sister Rosetta Tharpe and Red Foley had recorded "Have a Little Talk with Jesus" in 1952, which was a B-side.

 The duo became big favorites at Harlem's Apollo Theater and their follow-up, "Country Girl-City Man" also charted.
 He had a solo hit single later that same year with the Bobby Goldsboro penned "With Pen in Hand", which was also the name of his next album.